 That’s all!
 Pretty quick, eh?
 If you want to get fancy, try these tips:

-Ready to start rotating?
-Camtasia lets you rotate videos horizontally, vertically, and everything in between, not to mention ‘flip’ them upside down and backwards.
-Download your free trial and start editing your video clips today.
+Camtasia lets you rotate videos horizontally, vertically, and everything in between, not to mention ‘flip’ them upside down and backward.